mitchelini/computational-musicology-playlist-analysis/README.md

 ## Correlation Analysis (Week 9)

 A correlation matrix of Spotify audio features (danceability, energy, valence, acousticness, etc.) shows strong relationships between energy and loudness, and moderate clustering of danceability across genres.
-This suggests that emotional intensity and rhythm play a stronger role in musical preference than genre labels.
+This suggests that emotional intensity and rhythm play a stronger role in my musical preference than genre labels.

 ### Correlation Matrix